radiac/django-tagulous/docs/upgrading.rst

 * Tag fields work with abstract and concrete inheritance (#8)
 * The admin site in Django 2.2+ now uses the Django vendored versions of jQuery and select2 (#76)
+* Corrected documentation for adding registering tagged models in admin (#83)

 Internal: